-The Company has acquired exclusive development and marketing rights to certain technologies through various License Agreements and Research Agreements as described in Note 3.
+The company has acquired exclusive development and marketing rights to certain technologies through various License Agreements and Research Agreements as described in Note 3.
 The rights and license acquired are considered rights to unproven technology which may not have alternate future uses and therefore, have been expensed as incurred as research and development costs.
-Also, ongoing costs incurred in connection with the Collaborative Research Agreement are considered costs incurred in the development of unproven technology which may not have alternate future uses and therefore, have been expensed as incurred in the development of unproven technology which may not have alternate future uses and therefore, have been expensed as incurred as research and development costs.
+Also, ongoing costs incurred in connection with the Collaborative Research Agreement are considered costs incurred in the development of unproven technology which may not have alternate future uses and therefore, have been expensed as incurred as research and development costs.